jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

 </div>
 <br>

-Next, using a female snap-fastener, cover the male snap fastener **while keeping the exposed wiring in position.** Some of the strands may move, but if most of the wiring remains in place there should be no issues.
+Next, place a female snap-fastener over the male snap fastener **while maintaining the exposed wire's position**.
+It's normal for some wire strands to shift slightly during this process—as long as most of the wiring stays in place, the connection will function properly.

 <br>
 <div align="center">